-Are you ready to launch a new program or make some changes to an existing program?
+Are you ready to launch a new program or make some changes to existing program designs?

-All too often, nonprofits tend to be “reactive” in the program design process rather than “proactive.”
+All too often, nonprofits tend to be “reactive” in the program designs process rather than “proactive.”
 If you are staring down a deadline, you risk compromising both the process and the final product.

-Every nonprofit I know that has an incredible program also has a dream…the dream that one day, the program will be capable of supporting itself.
-Programs that are heavily dependent on grants tend to have warped life cycles.
+Every nonprofit I know that has incredible program designs also has a dream…the dream that one day, the program will be capable of supporting itself.
+Program designs that are heavily dependent on grants tend to have warped life cycles.

 A practical gardener does not plan for their seed to produce tomatoes in one day or for it to shrink and grow in height randomly each week.
 The healthiest plants follow the order of nature.
 They start small and grow bigger based on the environment and support they receive.
 We expect the survival of the fittest.

-Staff is so busy working to produce the grant required results; they often don’t have time to begin sowing into new donor relationships or evaluating long-term sustainability options.
+Staff is so busy working to produce the grant required results that they often don’t have time to begin sowing into new donor relationships or evaluating long-term sustainability options.

-Before you jump into program delivery, I encourage you to take a step back to evaluate your program design.
+Before you jump into program delivery, I encourage you to take a step back to evaluate your program designs.
 Funding for Good has created a program design tool to help you structure for success.
 We also have a helpful Video on Program Designs you may find helpful.

 1. Evaluate program demand